shilohai1/voidr.health/src/blogs/03-understanding-chronic-fatigue-syndrome.md

 # Understanding Chronic Fatigue Syndrome: Science, Symptoms, and Support

-Chronic Fatigue Syndrome (CFS), also known as **Myalgic Encephalomyelitis (ME/CFS)**, is a long-term condition characterized by profound fatigue that isn’t improved by rest and worsens with physical or mental exertion.
-While it affects people of all ages, it is most common in adults between 40 and 60 years old, and women are more likely to be diagnosed than men.
+Chronic Fatigue Syndrome (CFS), also known as **Myalgic Encephalomyelitis (ME/CFS)** is a life-long condition charecterized by profound fatigue that doesn’t improve with rest and worsens with physical or mental stress.
+While it affects people of all ages, it is most commonly seen in adults between 40 to 60 years old.
+Women are more likely to be diagnosed with CFS than Men.

-This post dives into what we currently understand about CFS — its symptoms, potential causes, how it's studied in the medical community, and how tools like **Voidr Health** can support both patients and future doctors in managing and learning about this complex illness.
+This article dives into what we currently understand about CFS, it’s symptoms, potential causes, how it’s studied in modern day medical community, and how tools like **Voidr Health** can support both patients and future doctors in managing and learning about this illness.

-> This content is written for educational purposes only and should not be interpreted as medical advice.
-Always consult a licensed healthcare provider for personal concerns.
+> This content is written for educational and informational purposes only and should not be considered as professional medical advice.
+Always consult a board-certified healthcare provider for personal concerns.

 ---